PMCC-BioinformaticsCore/janis-pipelines/README.md

 This repository contains workflows written using [Janis](https://github.com/PMCC-BioinformaticsCore/janis).

-It can be installed through PIP with:
+These workflows are installed by default, but are available on PIP with:
 ```bash
 pip3 install janis-pipelines.pipelines
 ```

-This allows Janis to find these installed pipelines from the CLI (through entrypoint: `janis.extension=pipelines`) and means they can be imported from any Python file.
+## Documentation

+These pipelines are documented with run instructions here: https://janis.readthedocs.io/en/latest/pipelines/index.html

+## More information

+These pipelines are made available through the entrypoint: `janis.extension=pipelines`.

+They can be imported in Python with the following:

 ```python
 from janis_pipelines import WGSGermlineGATK